Specialty Accounts

 • Custodian – Responsible for managing the account’s money in the minor’s best interest.

-• Successor Custodian (not required) - Takes over the UTMA account if the original custoidan can no longer fulfill their duties.
+• Successor Custodian (not required) - Takes over the UTMA account if the original custodian can no longer fulfill their duties.